johnjjung/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 ### Kubernetes API Changes

+There has been much discussion about how this fits best into the Kubernetes API.
+The consensus is for an imperative "debug this pod" action that's implemented mostly in the kubelet.
+In order to avoid new dependencies in the kubelet, this will be implemented in the Core API.
+Three possible implementations follow, and additional implementations that were evaluated and dismissed are at the end of this document.

 #### Chosen Solution: POST to an Existing Pod

 We're modifying an existing pod, so this fits as a subresource of the target pod.
-Since we're required to use `v1.Container`, the API should use `POST` or `PUT` to avoid encoding this relatively large object into a URL query string.
-If we `POST` or `PUT` then we cannot make this a streaming call if we want to continue supporting web socket clients.
+We will create a new top-level object that contains a `v1.Container` and `POST` to the subresource to create the Debug Container.
+Since this is a `POST`, we cannot upgrade the connection to streaming if we want to continue supporting web socket clients.

 We can either using an existing subresource like `/exec` and have the call stream or not based on `PodExecOptions`, or we can create a new subresource that never streams.
-For the sake of consistency, we will create a new subresource named `/debug`.
-This has the added benefit of being able to entirely hide interface behind a feature flag by conditionally registering the new subresource.
+We choose to create a new subresource named `/debug` rather than having the behavior of `/exec` be inconsistent.
+This has the added benefit of being able to entirely hide interface entirely behind a feature flag by conditionally registering the new subresource.

-As `v1.Container` lacks type and object metadata, we must wrap it in a new
+A `v1.Container` lacks type and object metadata, so we must wrap it in a new
 object:

 ```